assist-project/dtls-fuzzer/README.md

 ## Ensuring pre-requisites
 **dtls-fuzzer** has been tested on a Ubuntu 18.04 distribution.
 It should work on any recent Linux distribution.
 Support for other platforms has not been tested.
 It is assumed that a recent (>=8) JDK distribution of Java VM is installed, plus associated utilities (maven).
-We recommend using sufficiently strong hardware, otherwise timing parameters might become an issue.
+We recommend using sufficiently strong hardware, otherwise sensitive timing parameters such as response waiting time might become too low, causing learning to fail.
-The original experiments were run on a many-core server, however, we expect (though haven't tested) that learning should be possible also on a dual-core or quad-core (virtual-)machine with 4 GB of memory or more.
+The original experiments were run on a many-core server, however, we expect (though haven't tested thoroughly) that learning should be possible also on a dual-core or quad-core (virtual-)machine with 4 GB of memory or more.

 ## Installing dtls-fuzzer
 Run the prepare script which will deploy the local .jars dtls-fuzzer depends to your local maven repository, then install the tool itself.